 "My sister was the one who organized the study, that's how I found out about it," Harrison folded his hands together and rested his chin on his knuckles.
 "We decided that our band was basically that, a double blind study to the public where they didn't know they were part of it and neither did we.
 'Course we're more sober now than when we started.
 So I suppose we're more aware of our actions."

 "Yeah, and you really don't want to have to go to all the trouble of changing your album covers and t-shirts," Lenny teased.

 "And Blake would have to get that tattoo removed," Harrison added.

 "You tattooed the name of your own band on yourself?!"
 Lenny pulled herself up to look at Blake, "Lemme see it."

 Blake tried to feign annoyance but he clearly liked the attention.
-He stood up on the plane and yanked his shirt up to expose his impressive six pack and the large tattoo scrawled in black ink across the length of his chest:
+He stood up on the plane and yanked his shirt up to expose his impressive six-pack and the large tattoo scrawled in black ink across the width of his chest: